 The second paragraph, commonly referred to as an "ostrich" instruction, will not be appropriate in every case in which knowledge is an issue.
 Such an instruction is appropriate "where (1) the defendant claims a lack of guilty knowledge, and (2) the government has presented evidence sufficient for a jury to conclude that the defendant deliberately avoided learning the truth."
 United States v.
 Carani, 492 F.3d 867, 873 (7th Cir.
 2007) (citing United States v.
 Carrillo, 435 F.3d 767, 780 (7th Cir.
-2006).
-Deliberate avoidance is more than mere negligence; the defendant "must have 'deliberately avoided acquiring knowledge of the crime being committed by cutting off his curiosity through an effort of the will."
-Carani, 492 F.3d at 873 (quoting United States v.
-Leahy, 464 F.3d 773, 796 (7th Cir.
-2006).
+2006)).
+Deliberate avoidance is more than mere negligence.
 "The purpose of the ostrich instruction is to inform the jury that a person may not escape criminal liability by pleading ignorance if he knows or strongly suspects he is involved in criminal dealings but deliberately avoids learning more exact information about the nature or extent of those dealings."
 Carrillo, 435 F.3d at 780 (internal quotation marks and citation omitted). "[E]vidence merely supporting a finding of negligence[,] that a reasonable person would have been strongly suspicious, or that a defendant should have been aware of criminal knowledge, does not support an inference that a particular defendant was deliberately ignorant."
 Carrillo, 435 F.3d at 781; United States v.
 Stone, 987 F.2d 469, 472 (7th Cir.
 1993) (explaining that it is improper to use an ostrich instruction "to convict [a defendant] on the basis of what [he] should have known").

 Accordingly, an ostrich instruction is inappropriate when the government's evidence leaves the jury with a "binary choice" - the defendant had actual knowledge, or he lacked knowledge.
 See United States v.
 Craig, 178 F.3d 891, 898 (7th Cir.
 1999); United States v.
 Giovanetti, 919 F.2d 1223, 1228 (7th Cir.
 1990).
 "If the evidence against the defendant points solely to direct knowledge of the criminal venture, it would be error to give the [ostrich] instruction."
 United States v.
 Caliendo, 910 F.2d 429, 435 (7th Cir.
 1990) (internal quotation marks and citation omitted).
+As the Seventh Circuit stated in United States v.
+Macias, 786 F.3d 1060 (7th Cir.
+2015):